petergardfjall/garminexport/README.md

 log in to your Garmin Connect account to download all activities to a destination directory on your machine.

-For each activity, three files are stored: an activity summary (JSON), activity details (JSON) and the activity GPX file.
+For each activity, these files are stored:

+    - an activity summary file (JSON)

+    - an activity details file (JSON)

+    - an activity GPX file (XML)

+    - an activity TCX file (XML)

+    - an activity FIT file (binary)

 All files are written to the same directory (``activities/<timestamp>/`` by default).
 Each activity file is prefixed by its upload timestamp and its activity id.

 Library import